-I’m not one of those “bad boys” you see on TV.
+People see me as one of those “bad boys” on TV.
 The ones that smoke cigarettes in slow motion and wear leather jackets.
-I don’t have tattoos either.
-Maybe it’s all the fights I get into or the fact I’m bigger than everyone in the sophomore class.
+Maybe it’s all the fights I get into or my height, the biggest sophomore in school.
 For whatever reason, I spent the majority of my time with a bunch of idiots doing stupid shit.

 “I heard the father did it, not the mom.” said Princess.
 “No, it was the dad that discovered the bodies and called the cops.” said Bobby.
 “They say she did it because the jukebox told her to.” said Cole.
 “That makes no sense, jukeboxes play music, they don’t talk.”
 I replied.
-“My mom told me that when they kicked in the door, she was dancing around the living room covered in blood.” said Bobby.
-“It doesn’t matter, we’re going in.”
-They all looked at me as if I rubbed apple sauce on their faces.
+“My mom told me that when they kicked in the door, she danced around the place covered in blood.” said Bobby.
+“It doesn’t matter, let’s check it out.”
+They all looked at me like I rubbed apple sauce on their faces.

 “Come on, do you really believe in ghosts?
-That’s a bunch of crap!”
-I look around expecting someone to back me up.
-“I don’t know man, the place is pretty old, the roof could cave in on us.” said Cole as he grabbed the hand of his girlfriend, Princess.
-“I have asthma.
-The dust will irritate my lungs.” said Bobby.
+What a bunch of crap!”
+I expected someone to back me up.
+“I don’t know man, it’s pretty old, the roof could cave in on us.” said Cole as he grabbed the hand of his girlfriend, Princess.
+“I got asthma.
+The dust irritates my lungs.” said Bobby.
 After my failed attempt at reverse psychology, I decided to go in by myself.
 “What a bunch of pussies.”

 I entered the yard of the vine-covered fence.
 The unkempt grass met the thigh of my jeans.
 Broken concrete steps led to the black storm door.
-The paint was chipped, and it had strange symbols carved on it.
+The paint chipped, and it had strange symbols carved on it.
 I looked back to three doe-eyed faces.
-This wasn’t my first rodeo, I always did the crazy stuff, that’s why they looked up to me.
+This wasn’t my first rodeo, I always did the crazy stuff, they admired me because of it.
 I couldn’t fail them now.
 I shouldered forward into the dreadful structure.
 The door swung back; a slither of sunlight beamed on the grimy floor.

 Decayed boards on the outside covered the windows to my right.
 A floor model television sat nearby.
 Tacky, half-torn wallpaper hung from the wall, pink flamingos with one leg up.
-In the darkness ahead of me, is what appeared to be the dining room.
+In the darkness ahead of me, was the dining room.
 An old fish tank stood with a mysterious green liquid inside.
 The place smelled like dirty mop water and sweaty ass.
 I placed my forearm over my nose.